Exploration and Incentivizing Participation in Randomized Trials: Related work

-There's also a tenuous connection to multi-armed bandits \citep{slivkins-MABbook,LS19bandit-book}, a standard and very well-studied model for exploration-exploitation tradeoff.
-While our mechanism follows the protocol of a multi-armed bandit algorithm, there is a major difference in the objectives.
-Absent economic constraints, our mechanism would always choose arms uniformly at random, whereas a bandit algorithm would strive to converge on the best arm. \footnote{Under the standard objective of cumulative reward/loss optimization, as expressed by regret.} Interestingly, both stationary and adversarially chosen outcome distributions have been extensively studied, under the names of ``stochastic" and ``adversarial" bandits, respectively.
+While our mechanism follows the protocol of multi-armed bandits \citep{slivkins-MABbook,LS19bandit-book}, it strives to choose arms uniformly at random, whereas a bandit algorithm strives to converge on the best arm. \footnote{Under the standard objective of cumulative reward/loss optimization, as expressed by regret.} More related is ``pure exploration" \citep[starting from ][]{Tsitsiklis-bandits-04,EvenDar-icml06}, where a bandit algorithm predicts the best arm under a stationary outcome distribution, after exploring ``for free" (\eg uniformly) for $T$ rounds.
+In contrast, our model allows adversarially chosen outcomes and requires estimates for all arms and all outcomes.
+Note that bandit algorithms, whether regret-minimizing or ``pure exploration", are generally not geared to incentivize participation.
+Interestingly, both ``stationary" and adversarially chosen outcome distributions -- like, resp., agent beliefs and statistical objective in our model -- are well-studied in bandits, as, resp., ``stochastic" and ``adversarial" bandits.

-More related is the ``pure exploration" variant of bandits \citep[starting from ][]{Tsitsiklis-bandits-04,EvenDar-icml06}, where an algorithm predicts the best arms after $T$ rounds of exploration, and is ``graded" on the quality of prediction.
-However, ``pure exploration" assumes ``stochastic bandits", whereas we allow the outcomes to be chosen by an adversary.
-Also, we essentially require good estimates for all arms and all outcomes, which is important in scenarios when there is no clear numerical objective.

-We emphasize that bandit algorithms, whether in regret-minimization or in ``pure exploration" variant, are generally not geared to incentivize participation.
-A notable exception is the \emph{greedy algorithm} which always \emph{exploits}, \ie chooses the best arm given the current observations and the initial beliefs.
-This is compatible with participation, and even with truthful reporting of private types, provided that the current agent's beliefs are used in each round.
-While the greedy algorithm exhibits stark learning failures \citep[][Ch.11]{BSL-myopic23,slivkins-MABbook}, it is known to perform well under strong assumptions of diversity of contexts and structure of rewards \citep{AcemogluMMO19,bastani2017exploiting,kannan2018smoothed,externalities-colt18}.
-However, even these positive guarantees fall short of our statistical objective, because they (i) assume stochastic bandits and (ii) imply convergence on the best arm, rather than near-uniform exploration.
-More conceptually, whether or not the greedy algorithm succeeds as a bandit algorithm, it does not randomize among arms, which makes it inherently not suitable for our purposes.

-The ``main stage" of our mechanisms use a version of \emph{epsilon-greedy}, a standard (albeit suboptimal) algorithm for stochastic bandits which explores uniformly with some chosen probability and exploits otherwise.
-The exploration probability is maximized in a non-trivial way subject to agents' incentives, possibly depending on the agent's type.